castorfou/guillaume_blog/_posts/2022-06-15-deep-rl-class-with-huggingface.md

 * The Deep Q-Learning chapter 👾 👉  [https://huggingface.co/blog/deep-rl-dqn](https://huggingface.co/blog/deep-rl-dqn)
 * Start the tutorial here 👉 https://colab.research.google.com/github/huggingface/deep-rl-class/blob/main/unit3/unit3.ipynb

-from discord, a video by Antonin Raffin about [Automatic Hyperparameter Optimization @ ICRA 22 | Tools for Robotic RL 6/8](https://www.youtube.com/watch?v=AidFTOdGNFQ)
+from discord, a video (30') by Antonin Raffin about [Automatic Hyperparameter Optimization @ ICRA 22 | Tools for Robotic RL 6/8](https://www.youtube.com/watch?v=AidFTOdGNFQ).
+Never thought about it that way, it can help to speed training phase.

+from discord as well a video to build a [doom ai model](https://www.youtube.com/watch?v=eBCU-tqLGfQ) (3 hours!)